joemoose/dungeoneers.d20/docs/4 Appendix.md

 **Witchwood Brooch**

 - **Charges**: d6+1
 - **Usage**: You and your possessions transform into a mundane animal.
-Add the *Deprived* burden upon changing back to human form.
+Add the *Deprived* constraint upon changing back to human form.

 **Yew Wand**

 - **Charges**: d6+1
 - **Usage**: Pacifies a creature when smacked on its knuckles.
 The pacified creature will not be hostile toward you.

-## 3. Alternate Initiative System
+## 3. Tactical Initiative System

-**Attribution**: Adapted from [*Errant*](https://www.drivethrurpg.com/product/413739/Errant-No-Art-Edition) written by Ava Islam and published by [Kill Jester Publishing, LLP](https://www.killjester.com/).
-Licensed under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
+---

 ### Declaring Actions